pandapaul/destiny/README.md

 Description
 -------------
 This is the source for DestinyRep.com.
 The node service is responsible for handling API calls and serving up static files.
+Both the web app and Android app (https://play.google.com/store/apps/details?id=com.jpapps.repsearch) connect to it to do their business.

 Install & Run
 -------------